jvseds/minecraft/README.md

 A 2D basic simulation of minecraft

-# branch 03:
+# branch 04:

-improved functionality by replacing the primitive data types with objects. still have to update elements with current inventory.
+Added current inventory amount to the inventoryList element.